joffrey-bion/krossbow/docs/websocket/ktor.md

 The `krossbow-websocket-ktor` module provides the `KtorWebSocketClient`, which adapts Ktor {{ versions.ktor }}'s `HttpClient` to Krossbow's web socket interface.

-!!! info "Stuck with Ktor 2?"
-    Krossbow updated to Ktor 3 to benefit from all the performance improvements and the new WASM platform support.
-    If you are stuck with Ktor 2 for some reason, use the `krossbow-websocket-ktor-legacy` artifact instead.
-    You can then add Ktor dependencies in version {{ versions.ktorLegacy }}.

 ## Usage with StompClient

 To use the `KtorWebSocketClient` pass an instance of it when creating your `StompClient`: